ITClubPulchowk/076batch-project-list/README.md

 # 076batch-project-list
-List of projects by undergraduates from 076 Batch, Pulchowk Campus.
+List of college projects by undergraduates from 076 Batch, Pulchowk Campus.